Ian’s creativity and craftsmanship

-Despite being completely blind, long-term Shorewel Park resident Ian has been making intricately detailed wooden boats by hand for over 28 years.
+Despite being completely blind, long-term Shorewell Park resident Ian has been making intricately detailed wooden boats by hand for over 28 years.

 Over three decades later, he has laid down roots and become a part of the local community.
 “I love this place.
 I know where everything is.
 The shops are close, only about 100 metres away.
 There’s plenty of people here who know me.
 They help me to cross the road and check on me to make sure I’m doing okay.”